mbonig/wakeywakey/README.md

 # Wakeywakey!

 Do you have a EC2 instance that you only need during certain hours of the day?
 Do you want to reduce it's cost?
-How about just stopping it every night?
+Are you using the [@matthewbonig/nightynight](https://github.com/mbonig/nightynight) construct to shut it down every night?
+Do you want to start it up in the morning?

 That's the Wakeywakey construct.
 It's very simple.
 Give it an `instanceId` and it will create a Lambda and a CloudWatch Event Rule to fire the lambda at a specific time of day.
-If the instance is running, it's stopped.
+If the instance is stopped, it is started.

 # This is a pre-release!